PhilippLgh/grid-pantheon-plugin/README.md

-# Pantheon Grid Integration
+# Besu Grid Integration

-This plugin allows you to install and use [Pantheon](https://docs.pantheon.pegasys.tech/en/latest/) in [Ethereum Grid](http://grid.ethereum.org).
+This plugin allows you to install and use [Hyperledger Besu](https://besu.hyperledger.org/en/latest/) in [Ethereum Grid](https://grid.ethereum.org).

 # Progress